Scripture Reference: 2 Samuel chapters 11- 12

 One day the rich man had a visitor who was very hungry.
 The rich man had lots of sheep of his own but decided to go and steal the little pet lamb from his neighbour’s house.
 He stole the lamb and then killed it and cooked it for the visitor to eat.

-David was very angry.
+When David heard this he was very angry.
 He told Nathan that the rich man was very bad.
 What he did was wrong and he should be punished.

 The bad things did happen to David.
 The baby that Bathsheba had just had died.
-David’s sons began to dislike him and there was always fighting.
+David’s other sons began to dislike him and there was always fighting in David’s house.

 Ways to Tell the Story: